- Cancer

 The Problem

 Macrophages are the body’s multipurpose defense agents, patrolling for pathogens and engulfing cellular debris, foreign substances, microbes, and even cancer cells.
-But cancerous tumors have evolved an insidious defense mechanism: they can switch arriving macrophages from an anti-cancer state to a pro-cancer state, in which they help promote the tumor’s growth.
-As a result, attempts to use macrophages as cell therapy against cancer and other diseases have largely failed.
+But cancerous tumors have evolved an insidious defense mechanism: they can switch arriving macrophages from an active, pro-inflammatory state to a passive, anti-inflammatory state, in which they actually promote the tumor’s growth.
+The inverse can also occur, in which passive macrophages arriving at a site of inflammation are activated and promote more inflammation, exacerbating the problem.
+As a result, attempts to use macrophages as a cell therapy against cancer and other diseases have largely failed.

 Our Solution

-Scientists at the Wyss Institute have found a solution to this problem through the creation of cellular “backpacks” for macrophages: disc-shaped nanoparticles that can stick to a macrophage without being engulfed, and release a steady stream of cytokines into their macrophage “hosts” to keep them activated against cancer.
+Scientists at the Wyss Institute have found a solution through the creation of cellular “backpacks” for macrophages: disc-shaped nanoparticles that can stick to a macrophage without being engulfed, and release a steady stream of cytokines into their macrophage “hosts” to keep them activated.
 When macrophages were incubated with backpacks in vitro and then injected into mice with lung cancer, they induced tumor-promoting macrophages in the animals’ tumors to revert back to an anti-cancer state, causing the tumors to shrink and increasing overall survival.

 Want to license this technology?